BoggarapuPrasanth/patroni-ha/README.md

 ## Cleaning up ##
 tag: clean remove the all installation from db nodes.
 Patroni, etcd, Postgres will be removed.
-     Use it for only test nodes.
+     clean is disabled by default.
+To enable it patroni/tasks/main.yaml and uncomment task for clean Use it for only test nodes.

   ```bash